 Is there any impact on mental health?

-Some reported that the care providers became more distant after having this kind of pain relief, particularly when they weren't looked after by the same midwife or care provider throughout their labour.
-This might be a real substandard level of care, or it could be because of distorted perceptions due to the drug (Thompson, 2019).
+Some women reported that their care providers became more distant after having this kind of pain relief.
+This was particularly the case when they weren't looked after by the same midwife or care provider throughout their labour (Thomson et al, 2019).

 What happens if I don’t like opioids?